NathanRVance/homelinuxserver/_docs/ssl-with-letsencrypt.markdown

 ---
 title: "SSL with Let's Encrypt"
-desc: "SSL keys are used to encrypt web pages in https connection, and to encrypt email."
+desc: "Use SSL keys to encrypt web pages in https connection, and to encrypt email."
 sortable: 1
 ---

-The only thing better than a free domain name is a free SSL certificate to go with it.
+The only thing better than a [free domain name](getting-a-domain-name.html) is a free SSL certificate to go with it.
+This is possible with Let's Encrypt.
 According to Let's Encrypt's [website][letsencrypt], "Let's Encrypt is a free, automated, and open Certificate Authority."

-The client for Let's Encrypt is called [certbot](https://certbot.eff.org/), which is the software that will actually generate your keys and send the public key back to Let's Encrypt.
+The client for Let's Encrypt is called [certbot](https://certbot.eff.org/).
+This software is used to generate your keys and send the public key back to Let's Encrypt.
 1. Install certbot.
 	```
 	$ sudo apt install certbot
 	```
 2. Download standalone keys.
-You may need to open up ports in your firewall to make it work.
+If you haven't already, you may need to open up tcp port 80 (http) in your firewall so that Let's Encrypt can verify that you own your domain.
 	```
 	$ sudo certbot certonly --standalone -d subdomain.domain.com -d www.subdomain.domain.com
 	```